Subscribe

 • Liver biopsy or fine-needle aspiration

-The vet might prescribe a variety of treatments for your dog’s liver disease.
-Treatment depends on the amount of liver damage.
+The vet might prescribe a variety of treatment options for your dog’s liver disease.
+Treatment depends on the amount of liver damage, as well as the underlying cause.
 Only treat your dog’s liver disease according to what the vet prescribes.
 The vet may use the following treatments depending on the severity of the liver disease:

-1. Antibiotics.
-Some medications reduce ammonia while others like diuretics reduce inflammation
+• Antibiotics.
+Some medications reduce ammonia while others like diuretics reduce inflammation.

 • Diuretics.
 These may be given to reduce fluid retention.